Sugooi/AmazFun/README.md

 Contribution For hackathon

-Hello there how are you?
+Hello there how are you?sadfsadfsadfsadfsdf